Front Office and Bookstore Assistant

 Applicants should have some knowledge of propagation and cultivation techniques, have familiarity with plant families, be attentive to detail, and have the ability to remain cheerful while carrying 25 pounds for 100 feet in all kinds of weather.
 Ability to work Tuesday through Saturday.

-Applications for September internships are due August 19, 2016.
+Applications for Spring internships are due March 24, 2017.
 Required materials include:

 - The completed TPF horticultural internship application form